Prominence: A discriminator of gravitational wave signals: Results

 This behavior can be understood from the definitions of the KS and CvM test statistics in Eqs.~\eqref{eq:KS_statistic} and \eqref{eq:CVM_statistic}.
 The KS test quantifies the maximum deviation between the CDFs of the samples, making it particularly sensitive to localized differences.
-In contrast, the CvM statistic is a measure of the cumulative difference in the CDFs over the entire $\cal{P}$ range, leading to more conservative $p$-values when there is substantial overlap in the distributions.
-To illustrate this, in \cref{fig:prom_twopeak_CDFs} we show the CDFs for a few benchmark cases.
-Panel~(a) corresponds to the scenario in Fig.~\ref{fig:prom_twopeak}(B), panel~(b) to Fig.~\ref{fig:prom_SNR_vary}(c), and panel~(c) to \cref{fig:prom_twopeak_ET}(B).
+In contrast, the CvM statistic is a measure of the aggregate difference in the CDFs over the entire $\cal{P}$ range, leading to more conservative $p$-values when there is substantial overlap in the distributions.
+To illustrate this, in Fig.~\ref{fig:prom_twopeak_CDFs} we show the CDFs for a few benchmark cases.
+Panel~(a) corresponds to the scenario in Fig.~\ref{fig:prom_twopeak}(A), panel~(b) to Fig.~\ref{fig:prom_SNR_vary}(c), and panel~(c) to \cref{fig:prom_twopeak_ET}(B).
 The Prominence axis is normalized (denoted $\hat{\mathcal{P}}$) so that the domain of each curve is the same for the different cases, facilitating direct comparison.
 Since the KS statistic measures the maximum vertical distance between two CDFs, the resulting $p$-value is highly sensitive to sharp, localized variations in the CDFs.
-For example, in panel~(a), although the two distributions overlap above $\hat{\mathcal{P}}\sim 0.5$, the (DW,FOPT) CDF exhibits a pronounced increase near $\hat{\mathcal{P}} \sim 0.1$.
-The substantial difference in the CDFs at that point leads to a strongly suppressed $p$-value.
-In contrast, the CvM test integrates the squared differences over the entire distribution, making it less sensitive to such localized features and more indicative of global behavior.
-Consequently, in scenarios where sharp features are absent, the $p$-values obtained from the KS and CvM tests tend to be more similar, as in panel~(b).

-It is important to note that the CvM test can give smaller $p$-values than the KS-test if the distributions exhibit a systematic shift or persistent differences, in which case the differences between the distributions span the entire range rather than being localized, as in panel~(c).
+For example, in panel~(a), although the two distributions overlap below $\hat{\mathcal{P}}\sim 0.4$, they exhibit large differences above it, which leads to a strongly suppressed $p$-value.
+In contrast, the CvM test integrates the squared differences over the entire distribution, making it less sensitive to localized features and more indicative of global behavior.
+Consequently, in scenarios where sharp features are absent, the $p$-values from the CvM test tend to be smaller than from the KS test.
+This is true if the distributions exhibit a systematic shift or persistent differences, in which case the differences between the distributions span the entire range rather than being localized, as in panels~(b) and~(c).

 To conclude this section, we present plots in \cref{fig:prom_twopeak_ET} similar to those in \cref{fig:prom_twopeak}, but with the higher frequency peak in the ET sensitivity band.